-Using Deep Freezer Shouldn't Be Only Home Preserving Method
+Using a Deep Freezer Shouldn't Be the Only Home Preserving Method

 The Day the Deep Freezer Died